 This design, with only discreet charging sockets above the ground, minimises ongoing maintenance and additional construction activities, meaning uptime is maximised – imperative for rural areas.

-The chargers can also support additional smart capabilities in the future, such as, air quality monitoring, parking management, CCTV, road sensors, 5G connection, autonomous vehicles, route planning and power demand forecasting.
+The charging points can also support additional smart capabilities in the future, such as air quality monitoring, parking management, CCTV, road sensors, 5G connection, autonomous vehicles, route planning and power demand forecasting.
 These features, plus the long lifespan, improve the cost-effectiveness of the charging infrastructure and create a business case for installing it in more rural areas.

 This long-term approach means Kent County Council will have access to a sustainable a revenue stream.

-This substantially improves the economics of rural charge point deployment by making it more affordable to install, ultimately reducing costs for drivers and creating cleaner, quieter communities for all people.
+This substantially improves the economics of rural charging point deployment by making it more affordable to install, ultimately reducing costs for drivers and creating cleaner, quieter communities for all people.

 Connected Kerb simplified the procurement and deployment process, by offering end-to-end services, including planning, site surveys, installation, liaising with UK Power Networks for new supplies and ongoing maintenance and back-office support.